VarunM24/data-science-portfolio/Python/Practice/Bakery/README.md

 On MAC:
 1. Install python 3.5 from this website : https://www.python.org/downloads/.
+2. Download Bakery-Challenge-Native.py by right-clicking it from above and saving it to a location.
 2. To run your script from the Terminal window you must make sure that /usr/local/bin is in your shell search path.
 3. To run your script from the Finder you have two options:
 - Drag it to PythonLauncher